port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/api.md

 Getting an API token involves 2 steps:

-1. Finding your Port API credentials;
+1. Finding your Port API credentials.
 2. Making an API request to generate a valid token.

 ### Find your Port credentials